Hochul Eases the Deadline on schools electric bus purchases

-The electric bus mandate just got a break.
+The Schools Electric Bus mandate for districts just got a break.
 Governor Kathy Hochul signed a new law that gives districts more time to switch to electric school buses.
 Originally, every school had to be fully electric by 2035.
 That’s still the goal.
-But now, schools can ask for extra time.
+But now, electric bus purchases can be delayed and also ask for extra time.
 That’s especially if money or infrastructure is a problem.

-Why the Delay for schools on electric bus mandate?
+Why the Delay for the schools electric bus mandate?

 School Leaders Applaud the Move

-Superintendents and school boards are breathing easier.
-Many say they support going electric buses.
+Superintendents and schools electric school bus purchases are being celebrated by boards breathing easier.
+Many say they support going electric.
 Yet, they need time.
 “We’re on board,” said one district leader.
 “But the funding and infrastructure just aren’t there yet.”

 Not Everyone’s Cheering